avaneev/prvhash/README.md

 "too sparse" bit sequence cannot be statistically called as uniformly-random.
 Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
-This is what happens in
-PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.
+Which means that two different initial states of a PRNG system may refer to different "isolated" PRNG sequences.
+This is what happens in PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.

 During the course of PRVHASH development, the author has found that the simplest sinewave oscillator with period being a multiple of PI, can be used